reiddfarmer/clustertracker_va/README.md

 ## Customizing Cluster Tracker

-**Software Requirements:** You will need to have the [UShER software suite](https://usher-wiki.readthedocs.io/en/latest/Installation.html) (version 0.5.0 or later) installed and available on your path.
+**Software Requirements:** You will need to have the [UShER software suite](https://usher-wiki.readthedocs.io/en/latest/Installation.html) (version 0.5.0 or later) and [TaxoniumTools](https://docs.taxonium.org/en/latest/taxoniumtools.html) installed and available on your path.
 You should have python 3 installed on your computer.
 Verify that the python "dateutil" package is included as some versions of python may be missing the dateutil standard package; it can be installed if needed via conda.

 **Input File Requirements:**

 * Mutation annotated protobuf file and corresponding metadata file.
-A gene annotation GTF file and FASTA reference sequence file are also required.
+A gene annotation file is also required.
 * To generate a website for your regions of interest, you will first need to obtain a [geojson]((https://geojson-maps.ash.ms)) formatted file representing your regions of interest.
 Region names should be specified with the "name" property.
 Each Feature should have an "id" property that can be used to identify the feature numerically.
 An example file can be found at [example/data/us-states.geo.json](https://github.com/pathogen-genomics/introduction-website/blob/cdph/example/data/us-states.geo.json) in the example/data folder.
 * You will need to generate a sample-region two-column tsv, with sample identifiers in the first column and the name of the region they are from in the second column.
 Do not include a header row.
 Example:
 ```